Bizar1984/react-native-number-guessing-game/README.md

 # react-native-number-guessing-game
-<p>code comes from a Udemy course, only added binary search to guess faster myself</p>
+<p>code comes from a Udemy course, only applied the binary search as an extra myself</p>